COMMON SOCCER INJURIES

 1. Hamstring Strain

 The most common injury in soccer appears to be the hamstring muscle strain.
 This two-jointed muscle has large forces going through it that stretches and possibly tears the muscle fibres.
-This can come from the muscle being too tight and stretching the muscle that little bit too far to get the ball or running at high speed while fatigued.
+This can come from muscle tightness and stretching the muscle too far to get the ball or running at high speed, while fatigued.

 2. Lateral Ankle Sprain

 The second most common injury in football is the lateral ankle sprain.
-This occurs when the foot lands incorrectly and rolls under the body, causing the ligaments to become stretched and possibly torn.
+This occurs when the foot lands awkwardly, rolling under the body, causing the ligaments to become stretched and possibly torn.
 This comes from a lack of balance and can cause more serious conditions like chronic ankle instability.

 3. Knee Meniscus (Cartilage)

 The third most common injury is a knee meniscus tear.
-This happens when the foot is planted into the ground and the knee twists or turns in an unnatural position causing the meniscus to tear under weight-bearing load.
+This happens when the foot is plants onto the ground and the knee twists under load into an unnatural position, causing the meniscus to tear under this weight-bearing load.

 4. Hernia

-Hernia’s are something that many people wouldn’t expect to see on this list but are something that occurs a lot in football due to the stress footballers put on their body.
-Hernia’s are where an organ pushes through an opening in the muscle or fascia that is trying to protect it, it occurs from the high stresses of footballers repetitively kicking the ball.
+Hernia’s are more common than many people think in soccer, but are something that occur a lot in football due to the over load and stress footballers put on their body.
+Hernia’s occur when an organ pushes through an opening (weakness) in the muscle or fascia that is trying to protect it.
+They tend to occur from the footballers repetitively kicking the ball.
 The two main areas affected are the inguinal canal (Inguinal Hernia) or lower abdominals (Sports Hernia).

 5. Anterior Cruciate Ligament (ACL)

-This injury occurs when the knee experiences a sudden change in direction under load and the lower part of leg continues to move forward or rotate out relative to the upper leg causing the ligament to stretch, but most commonly tear.
+This injury occurs when the knee is placed under a sudden change in direction under load and the lower part of leg continues to move forward or rotate out relative to the upper leg causing the anterior cruciate ligament to stretch or most commonly result in a tear.

 Kam Bhabra, Lilyfield Physio, knee injuries, soccer injuriesPhysio – Kam Bhabra